vinodkd/guts/book/01_size.md

 		size(cond goto) = sum(size of individual branches)                                    --(2A)

-Like the conditional goto, the unconditional goto alters the flow of execution, but it gives no guarantee that the code being branched to will be bound to a measurable height at all.
-Under ideal circumstances, it should come back to the main line like program 2A above, but it could also become "spaghetti code" - an unholy tangle of wild gotos that only makes sense when you write it.
+Like the conditional goto, the unconditional goto alters the flow of execution, since the branch-off is not checked by a condition, the possibility for an invalid target or that of "spaghetti code" - an unholy tangle of wild gotos that only makes sense when you write it - arises.
+In this case, however, the unconditional goto above is well-behaved.
+It doesnt fly off to kingdoms unknown: it goes back to the end of the if - a very well known spot.

+So its really not that a goto is unconditional that makes its size indeterminate, but that its destination is unknown.
+Let's call the ones with known, defined destinations like 'top of the loop' as _Bound Goto_s and the ones that are not such as _Unbound Goto_s.
+Revising formula 2B therefore:

+		size(unbound goto) = G                                                                 --(3)
+		where           G = 1 unit height x G1 width  or
+		                  = 1 unit width x G2 height

+... and adding a new formula for Bound gotos:

+		size(bound goto) = 1* width x N height already counted elsewhere = 1* width x 1* height
+		                 = 1* sq units                                                         --(4)

 So while the unconditional goto adds to the size, its not easy to quantify its impact.
 For now, let's state that each unconditional goto adds some unknown size G to the software.
 That is,

 		size(uncond goto) = G                                                                 --(2B)
 		where           G = 1 unit height x G1 width  or